atacker22dw/Hypothesis-Intervals/README.md

 ## Documentation for 1 above

 ### Description
 `zprop.test` can be used for testing whether a population proportion is equal to a specified null value.
-Notably, it also provides hypothesis intervals that are consistent with the associated z test statistic.
+Notably, it also provides hypothesis intervals that are consistent with the associated z-test statistic.
 For reasons given in Section 4, this is currently written solely for the single-sample setting.

 ### Usage
 zprop.test(x, n, p0 = NULL,